Nau mai, haere mai. Welcome to Russell Street School!

 How are children looked after in the playground?

 There are always two teachers on duty in the playground and one in the office for First Aid.
-The duty teachers wear hi-vis vest so are easy to spot if any problems arise during breaks.
+The duty teachers wear hi-vis vests so are easy to spot if any problems arise during breaks.

 What do I do if my child is sick or is going to be absent?

 It is important that we know if your child is sick/away.
 Please phone or email Sharon or Rachelle in the office by 9.15am or use our school app (Hero) to record an absence.
-We will make contact with the parents of all unexplained absences via text by 9.30 am.
+We will make contact with the parents of all unexplained absences via text by 9.30am.

 If your child is sick at school, we will phone you to arrange for someone to pick them up.
 If the sickness is due to diarrhoea and/or vomiting, they need to stay home for at least 48 hours after the last symptoms of diarrhoea and/or vomiting.